 Q14d.
 What mode of transportation do you use most often when travelling to the office?
 [SA]

-INTERVIEWER TO SAY - IN CASE YOU USE MORE THAN 1 TRANSPORT MODE TO REACH OFFICE PLEASE SPECIFY THE MODE USED TRANSPORTATION TO TRAVEL THE DISTANCE
+INTERVIEWER TO SAY - IN CASE YOU USE MORE THAN 1 TRANSPORT MODE TO REACH OFFICE PLEASE SPECIFY THE MOST OFTEN MODE USED TRANSPORTATION TO TRAVEL THE DISTANCE